theborakompanioni/azure-docs.de-de/articles/connectors/connectors-create-api-sharepointserver.md

 <properties
-pageTitle="Verwenden des SharePoint Online-Connectors in Ihren Logik-Apps | Microsoft Azure" description="Erste Schritte mit dem SharePoint Online-Connector für Azure App Service in Ihren Logik-Apps." services=""
+pageTitle="Use the SharePoint Online Connector in your Logic Apps | Microsoft Azure" description="Get started using the Azure App Service SharePoint Online Connector  in your Logic apps." services=""
 documentationCenter=""
 authors="msftman"